Practical and Ethical Challenges of Large Language Models in Education: A Systematic Scoping Review: Methods

 \subsection{Review Procedures}

-We followed the PRISMA \cite{page2021prisma} protocol to conduct the current systematic literature review of LLMs.
+We followed the PRISMA \citep{page2021prisma} protocol to conduct the current systematic scoping review of LLMs.
 We searched four reputable bibliographic databases, including Scopus, ACM Digital Library, IEEE Xplore, and Web of Science, to find high-quality peer-reviewed publications.
 Additional searches were conducted through Google Scholar and Education Resources Information Center (ERIC) to identify peer-reviewed publications that have yet to be indexed by these databases, either recently published or not indexed (e.g., Journal of Educational Data Mining; prior to 2020).
 Our initial search query for the title, abstract, and keywords included terms such as "large language model", "pre*trained language model", "GPT-*", "BERT", "education", "student*", and "teacher*".
-A publication year constraint was also applied to restrict the search to studies published since 2017, specifically from 01/01/2017 to 12/31/2022, as the foundational architecture (Transformer) of LLMs was formally released in 2017 \cite{vaswani2017attention}.
+A publication year constraint was also applied to restrict the search to studies published since 2017, specifically from 01/01/2017 to 12/31/2022, as the foundational architecture (Transformer) of LLMs was formally released in 2017 \citep{vaswani2017attention}.
+Only peer-reviewed publications were considered to enhance the scientific credibility of this review.
+The initial database search was conducted by two researchers independently.
+Any discrepancies between the search results were resolved through further discussion or consulting the librarian for guidance.

 Two researchers independently reviewed the titles and abstracts of eligible articles based on five predetermined inclusion and exclusion criteria.
 First, we included studies that used large or pre-trained language models directly or built on top of such models, and excluded studies that used general machine-learning or deep-learning models with unspecified usage of LLMs.
 Second, we included empirical studies with detailed methodologies, such as a detailed description of the LLMs and research procedures, and excluded review, opinion, and scoping works.
 Third, we only included full-length peer-reviewed papers, and excluded short, workshop, and poster papers that were less than six and eight pages for double- and single-column layouts, respectively.
 Additionally, we included studies that used LLMs for the purpose of automating educational tasks (e.g., essay grading and question generation), and excluded studies that merely used LLMs as part of the analysis without educational implications.
 Finally, we only included studies that were published in English (both the abstract and the main text) and excluded studies that were published in other languages.
 Any conflicting decisions were resolved through further discussion between the two researchers or consulting with a third researcher to achieve a consensus.